Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Introduction

 Our method measures the uncertainty of each visual token by projecting it into the text token space \textit{through the text decoder directly}, and decomposing this uncertainty into two components: \textit{aleatoric} (data-related) and \textit{epistemic} (model-related)~\citep{wilson2020bayesian, hullermeier2021aleatoric, schweighofer2023introducingimprovedinformationtheoreticmeasure}.
 By focusing on epistemic uncertainty, which reflects the model’s lack of knowledge, we identify visual tokens with high uncertainty and selectively target them for suppression.
 At inference time, we adjust the visual inputs by selectively suppressing tokens with high epistemic uncertainty.
 Specifically, we create an \textit{ensemble of predictions} by generating multiple subsets of visual inputs, each with different combinations of high-uncertainty tokens dropped out.
 These subsets are processed independently, and their corresponding outputs are aggregated using majority voting to produce the final prediction.

-This approach, which we term \algname, enhances the reliability and accuracy of LVLM outputs without modifying the underlying model parameters or requiring additional training.
-By leveraging uncertainty quantification and token dropout, \algname robustly mitigates errors arising from uncertain visual token interpretations.
-Experiments are conducted on LVLM decoding benchmarks including CHAIR~\citep{rohrbach2019objecthallucinationimagecaptioning}, THRONE~\citep{kaul2024throneobjectbasedhallucinationbenchmark}, and MMBench~\citep{liu2024mmbenchmultimodalmodelallaround}, demonstrating the effectiveness of our approach in both reducing object hallucinations (OH) and improving reliability of model outputs consistently across diverse visual contexts.
-With \algname, we make the following contributions: \begin{itemize} \item We introduce a novel approach that quantifies and decomposes uncertainty on tokens in the visual inputs at inference time without additional supervision, by projecting visual input tokens onto text token interpretations. \item We propose a decoding strategy that uses epistemic uncertainty measurements to guide the selective dropout of high-uncertainty visual tokens in the context, analogous to performing dropout on the model but applied to the input tokens and during inference. \item Comprehensive experiments are conducted on various benchmarks, showing significant reductions in OH and improved fidelity in pre-trained LVLMs without additional fine-tuning. \end{itemize}
+Our method, termed \algname, enhances the reliability and accuracy of LVLM outputs without modifying the underlying model parameters or requiring additional training.
+Experiments on LVLM decoding benchmarks including CHAIR~\citep{rohrbach2019objecthallucinationimagecaptioning}, THRONE~\citep{kaul2024throneobjectbasedhallucinationbenchmark}, and MMBench~\citep{liu2024mmbenchmultimodalmodelallaround} demonstrate the effectiveness of our approach.
+In summary, we make the following contributions.
+First, we introduce a novel approach that quantifies and decomposes uncertainty on tokens in the visual inputs at inference time without additional supervision, by projecting visual input tokens onto text token interpretations.
+Second, we propose a decoding strategy that uses epistemic uncertainty measurements to guide the selective dropout of high-uncertainty visual tokens in the context, analogous to performing dropout on the model but applied to the input tokens and during inference.
+And finally, comprehensive experiments are conducted on various benchmarks, showing significant reductions in OH and improved fidelity in pre-trained LVLMs without additional fine-tuning.